Welcome to Residence Life at Rocky Mountain College

 Residence halls are more than a place to sleep; they are living-learning communities full of opportunities for you to make friends and expand your horizons.
 The Residence Life Staff will be there every step of the way to assist you.
 We look forward to meeting you and enhancing your educational experience.

 Rocky Mountain College students are required to live on campus for two years.
 Exceptions can be made for students who are 21 years of age or older, married, or permanent residents of Yellowstone County.
-For those students seeking an off-campus exemption due to reasons other than those previously noted, Off-Campus Housing Exemption applications are available.
+For those students seeking an off-campus exemption due to reasons other than those previously noted, Off-Campus Housing Exemption & Contract Cancellation Request forms are available.

 Each room is furnished with a bed, desk, dresser, closet and chair for each student.
 Anderson Hall, Widenhouse Hall and Rimview Hall rooms are carpeted.
 Widenhouse and Rimview suites include a bathroom, refrigerator, microwave and sink.